 Conversion Migration Tool

-Google has just rolled out a new “conversion migration tool” that allows you to import your goals from UA.
+Google rolled out a new “conversion migration tool” that allows you to import your goals from UA.
 But, unfortunately, that doesn’t mean the new events/conversions are going to necessarily work.
 In this case, the tool will, at least, cut down the time involved to manually copy over the event details.

 A prerequisite to using the migration tool is to connect your new GA4 tag to the original UA tag.
 To do so, go into the relevant UA property and under admin select tracking info/tracking code.
 Here you can connect a new tag.
 Note that you need prefix your GA4 ID with “G-” for this to work.